Who we are

 • Klara Vlahčević Lisinski, originally from Croatia, is a journalist, editor, and project manager working between Germany, Ukraine and other conflict zones.
 She writes for various US, European and Middle Eastern outlets, and specialises in conflict zones, international relations, human rights issues, culture, and science.
 Klara has a bachelor’s in Journalism and Multimedia, a master’s in EU and International Relations, and is currently pursuing her second master’s in Global Security and Strategy at SOAS London.
 She was one of the initial founders of a successful Croatian newspaper, on the forefront of the media digital revolution and a Hubert H Humphrey fellowship recipient.
 She’s wildly passionate about films, sailing, and tennis.

-• Viktorya Muradyan works as Communication Officer for the Brussels-based think-tank European Liberal Forum.
+• Viktorya Muradyan is responsible for the editorial production at THe European Correspondent.
+She also works as Communication Officer for the Brussels-based think-tank European Liberal Forum.
 She holds an MA in Communication from iaelyon School of Management and an MA in International Relations and Diplomacy from the College of Europe.
-Viktorya is also an Advisory Board member of the European Youth Press and a former journalist.
+Viktorya is also an Advisory Board member of the European Youth Press.

 • Jasper Bennink is an experienced freelance journalist mostly covering the topics of education, international politics and police affairs.
 While currently finishing a master's degree in education, journalism has always been one of his passions.
 Jasper likes to get involved in different formats, as outside of the correspondence for Germany, he is also a video editor for the European Correspondent.
 His strong belief in the European idea of cooperation motivates him to present the best stories from European in multiple ways.